droptica/openintranet/README.md

 #### To install Intranet via the command line:

-Type `ddev drush site-install intranet` to install the Intranet profile.
+Type `ddev drush site-install d_intranet` to install the Intranet profile.

 ## Customization